Blumenau mayor accompanies royalty and participates in the opening of Munich’s Oktoberfest

 Oktoberfest in Blumenau

-The 37th edition takes place from October 5th to 23rd, there will be 19 days of celebration with lots of joy, gastronomy and drink, with an expectation of surpassing 50 thousand visitors on the opening day, after two years without the party, in addition to surpassing the 2019 total audience mark of almost 600,000 people.
+The 37th edition will take place from October 5th to 23rd, it will be 19 days of party with lots of joy, gastronomy and drink, with an expectation of surpassing 50 thousand visitors on the opening day, after two years without the party, in addition to exceeding the 2019 total audience mark of almost 600,000 people.

 In addition to the support of Lufthansa and CVC Corp, the party is sponsored by Bradesco, Unifique, Elo, Intelbras, Nacional Gás, Hering, Veolia, Stuttgart Porsche, Fort Atacadista, Hemmer, Ventisol, Koerich, IPEL, Pompéia, Altenburg and Segala’s and Ambev as the official brewery.